 The number goes up based on how many lessons you teach and how often.
-Currently, my “margin rate,” as it is called is at 70%.
+Last time I checked, my "margin rate," as it is called was at 70%.
 So for every $10 that a student spends on one of my lessons, I get $7.

 From the perspective of the student, this seems to be a win-win, because teachers are still charging lesson fees that are both competitive and affordable.

 Speaking of taking lessons, let's take a closer look at what's going on over at Cafetalk...